Go where the adventure takes you…

-Mahalo is a startup attempting to reinvent the expedition and guide travel industry.
-The overarching goal of this project was to establish a mobile-based application that would provide customers the ability to discover, fulfill and manage their experience.
+Mahalo is a startup based in Hawaii attempting to reinvent the expedition and guide travel industry.
+The founders wanted to disrupt the travel industry by providing an easy-to-use method for adventurers to discover, book and manage their experience.
+The core goals of the project were to establish a mobile-first application design that would provide the foundational means to build the business on and that would allow customers the ability to discover, fulfill and manage their experience.

 My role was to provide product strategy, user research, user-centered design, creative direction and overall visual design.